joshua-holmes/math-lang/README.md

 ```

 ## Number
-A number is a 32 bit integer.
-Currently floats are not supported and neither are negative numbers.
+A number is a 32-bit integer.
+Currently, floats are not supported and neither are negative numbers.

+## Comments
+Comments are noted as `//` like this `// this is a comment`.
+Everything after `//` in a line is ignored.
+Using `/` is undefined behavior.
+Don't try it, I don't know what happens.